-The graphs above show the number of people who finished the Transcontinental Race (TCR) before (light green) and after (dark green) the finish party, which is at the end of the 15th day, and the number of people who scratched / did not finish (DNF, orange).
-You can click on an image to enlarge it.
+The graphs above (click to enlarge them) show the number of people who finished the Transcontinental Race (TCR) before (light green) and after (dark green) the finish party, which is at the end of the 15th day, and the number of people who scratched / did not finish (DNF, orange).

 The first graph displays the absolute numbers of people in each category; the increasing height of the bars shows how the number of starting places has grown each year.
 The second graph shows the relative number of people in each category; the decreasing height of the green bars over the first three editions shows how the level of difficulty generally increased, but it then reverted to a more intermediate level in the fourth edition.